mehranfalahati/tindergarden/README.md

 - React.js
 - Firebase (Google Cloud)
-- Firestore database / No SQL db used for storing users and posts including images
+- Firestore Database / No SQL db used for storing users and posts including images
 - Pokemon API
-- Mobile first design / CSS
+- Mobile-first design / CSS
 - Ant Design

+### usage
+Users must create an account using email and password or Gmail.
+On the home page, users can create a new post, read all posts, see all users, enter a Pokemon's name and enjoy!.
+By clicking on the profile picture, user can see their profile, read and delete their post.
+Edit page lets users edit their profile.
+By clicking on the edit profile button, the form will appear.
 ### Bugs and Issues

 Current bugs: